speechsavba/dicris_speech_domino_pieces/README.md

 # [dicris_speech_domino_pieces]
-[DiCris domino pieces made by Department of speech analysis and synthesi II SAS]
+[DiCris domino pieces made by Department of speech analysis and synthesis Institute of Informatics of the Slovak Academy of Sciences]